paradox143yab/RockPaperScissor-Game/README.md

 ### What I learned
 During the development of this Rock, Paper, Scissors game, I learned several key concepts and skills, including:

-Game logic implementation: I gained experience in translating the rules of a game into code and developing the necessary functions to determine the outcome based on player choices.
-    DOM manipulation: I learned how to interact with the Document Object Model (DOM) using JavaScript to update the game elements dynamically and provide a responsive user interface.
-    Event handling: I practiced adding event listeners to elements and capturing user interactions to trigger specific actions or functions.
+Game logic implementation: I gained experience in translating the rules of a game into code DOM manipulation: I learned how to interact with the Document Object Model (DOM) using JavaScript Event handling: I practiced adding event listeners to elements and capturing user interactions to trigger specific actions or functions.
 Debugging and testing: I acquired knowledge in debugging techniques to identify and resolve issues in the code.
-I also learned the importance of comprehensive testing to ensure the game functions correctly in different scenarios.
 Documentation and README creation: I developed skills in documenting my code using clear comments and creating a README file to provide instructions and an overview of the project.

 ## Author